 https://www.historicenvironment.scot/visit-a-place/places/dunfermline-abbey-and-palace/

-From Sunday 1st October, the winter opening hours will follow the same pattern as Historic Environment Scotland.
+From Sunday 30th April, the summer opening hours will follow the same pattern as Historic Environment Scotland.
 Please always check either their page or our Facebook page on your day of travel as this will give clear indication of whether we are open or not.

 The Abbey Church is open for Morning Worship every Sunday at 10.30am.